BIBSYSDEV/dlr-gui-new/README.md

 ## AWS Codebuild settings:

-Must run on Linux in privileged mode
+Must run on Linux in privileged mode in order to run cypress integration test

 ## Available Scripts